vhf/monomorphist/README.md

 What's available right now is a tool to trace [V8 bailouts / deopts](http://vhf.github.io/blog/2016/01/22/chromium-chrome-v8-crankshaft-bailout-reasons/) by running snippets on various Node versions.

+## Node versions

+Node versions are automatically kept up to date via a daily scheduled job.
+In the process, a docker container for this node version is also created.

+We provide at least the following version:

+- `0.10.46` (pinned)
+- `4.4.0` (pinned)
+- `4.5.0` (pinned)
+- `6.6.0` (pinned)
+- latest `0.10.x`
+- latest `0.12.x`
+- latest `4.x`
+- latest `5.x`
+- latest `6.x`
+- latest `nightly`

+Since I might have forgotten to add/enable a particularly historically important node version you might still be using, you can request a particular version by opening an issue.

+What happens every night is the following:

+1. fetch new node versions info from nodejs.org
+2. disable all versions
+3. put all "latest" flag to false
+4. insert and enable the ["pinned" versions](https://github.com/vhf/monomorphist/blob/master/webapp/imports/api/nodes/methods.js#L7)
+5. add latest versions of each major release if they don't already exist
+6. enable the latest version of each major version
+7. enable by default the latest version of each LTS release
+8. upsert the latest nightly build

 ### What I'd like to add:

 * A hosted [IRHydra](https://github.com/mraleph/irhydra) instance